nestjs/docs.nestjs.com/content/components.md

  To get existing instances, or instantiate providers dynamically, you can use [Module reference](https://docs.nestjs.com/fundamentals/module-ref).

  To get providers within the `bootstrap()` function (for example for standalone applications without controllers, or to utilize a configuration service during bootstrapping) see [Standalone applications](https://docs.nestjs.com/standalone-applications).
-To get existing or instantiate providers dynamically you can use [Module reference](https://docs.nestjs.com/fundamentals/module-ref).